 Integration is as follows:

-• You will receive an invitation to the broad intake from your municipality .
+• You will receive an invitation to the broad intake from the municipality.

-• The municipality prepares a Personal Plan for Integration and Participation (PIP).
+• The municipality will create a Personal Plan for Integration and Participation (PIP) for you.

-• The municipality monitors the progress of your integration.
+• The municipality is watching how your integration is going.
 Keep your appointments.

 Cost